eduhubai/python-data-science-libraries/README.md

 # Python Data Science Libraries

+Follow along with our video tutorial on YouTube: [YouTube Video Link]

 This repository contains resources and hands-on tutorials for learning essential Python libraries used in data science.
 Using the Titanic dataset, you'll learn how to perform numerical operations, data manipulation, create visualizations, and build a machine learning model to predict passenger survival.

 ## Contents